matthew-puku/snackfu/README.md

 Users can register an account
 Login/logout of their account
 Buy snacks
-Post a listings to sell snacks manage their profile manage their lisiting
+Post listings to sell snacks
+Edit their profile
+Edit their lisitings

 ## Screenshots

 ## Tech stack (e.g. html, css, deployment platform, etc)

-Ruby
-Ruby on Rails
-Html
-Css
-Javascript
+Snackfu is a Ruby on Rails app, deployed on Heroku.
+It uses Postgres as a database.
+Ruby on Rails depends on html, css and sass.
+We also used bootstrap because our main frontend developer was more familiar with it than with newer native CSS.
+It also runs more reliably on IE =]

 ## Instructions on how to setup, configure and use your App.

+Setup is fairly involved.
+Rather than give a step-by-step guide on each operation, the broad outlines are given here:

+* Install Ruby, Postgres, Rails, imagemagick and Bundler
+* Clone this repo to the local machine
+* Create in the root repo directory a file called ".env"
+* In .env, fill in the following information:
+** `DB_USERNAME=`
+** `DB_PASSWORD=`
+** `CLOUDINARY_CLOUD_NAME=`
+** `CLOUDINARY_API_KEY=`
+** `CLOUDINARY_API_SECRET=`
+** `STRIPE_API_KEY_SECRET=`
+* In app/views/orders/new.html.erb, replace the public Stripe key with your own.
+* By default, the app uses local storage for image upload when run locally.
+To test cloud-based image upload, navigate to config/environments/development.rb and change this line: `config.active_storage.service = :local` to `config.active_storage.service = :cloudinary`
+* Navigate to the repo directory in the command line and run:
+** `bundle install`
+** `rails db:create`
+** `rails db:migrate`
+** `rails s`
+* Visit the website on your local server.
+By default, this is at http://localhost:3000/

 Users are able to view the home page and view listings without having to register and login first.
-If a user wishes to post a lisitng or purchase a lisitng then they are required to login fisrt or register if they have not done so.
+If a user wishes to post a listing or purchase a listing, they must login or register.
 The navigation bar is present on every page and users have to option to register or login at any time.
 Once users have found their desired snack and wish to purchase, they will be directed to an orders page where checking out will lead to stripes payment page.

-# Design documentation including,
+# Design documentation including

 ## Design process

+The design was fleshed out on many, many whiteboards in the first day of the project.
+We started by architecting our database, then drew up a userflow diagram in the form of every view we thought the user would need.
+Our implementation matched our design very closely, though we didn't finish every piece of functionality we planned.
+Future extension would not be difficult as the design already accounts for it.

 ## User stories